joeattardi/mockwave/README.md

 ```

 By default, Mockwave listens on port 8000.
 If you need a different port, you can specify the `-p` option and enter a different port number.

+Now, when you send a request to http://localhost:8000, if it matches one of your mock routes, your mock will handle it.
+Otherwise, the request will be proxied to https://httpbin.org.